This is the multi-page printable view of this section. Click here to print.

 |

-| Persistence | Whether to use session fixation (Sticky Session)
+| Persistence | Whether to use session persistence (Sticky Session)

 |

-| Routing Rules | Routing Action and LB Server Group Information
+| Routing Rules | Routing action and LB Server Group information

 |

-| SSL Certificate | Basic certificate and SSL security level information
+| SSL Certificate | Default certificate, SSL security level, and expiration date information

 |

-| SNI certificate | SNI certificate information
+| SNI Certificate | SNI certificate detailed information

 |